NAN GOLDIN "PAWEL’S BACK, EAST HAMPTON MORNING", 1996

 Questions about this artwork?
 Contact us or call +1.416.704.1720

-Signed, dated and numbered in ink by the artist on verso
+Signed and dated in ink by the artist on verso

 Oversized cibachrome print